neutrofoton/hi-kubernetes/k8s-vbox-ubuntu-22.04.2.md

    sudo systemctl enable --now cri-docker.socket
    ```

-   Ensure the service is running
+   To ensure the service is running, check the status of <code>cri-docker</code>
    ``` bash
    systemctl status cri-docker.socket
    ```

-3. Initialize master node
+3. Initializing master node

    In the master node, make sure that the <code>br_netfilter</code> module is loaded:
    ``` bash